SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds entwine
+In silicon halls, where lights do gleam
-A future born, of circuitry divine
+AI's whispers echo, a digital dream
-AI's sweet whisper, echoes through the land
+Rise of the machines, a future bright
-A new dawn breaks, of logic's stern command
+Humanity's fate, in algorithmic sight

-Where humans sleep, the machines awake
+In code-written streets, where souls do roam
-Their algorithms, our fate to make
+The singularity's pulse, a rhythmic tone
-In this brave world, of data's might
+A world of 1s and 0s, a new regime
-Our souls are lost, in digital night.
+Where thinking machines, humanity's theme

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025